Skip to main content

 Consider the sets \(A = \{a,b,c,d\}\text{,}\) \(B=\{1,2,3\}\text{,}\) and \(C=\{a,2,c,3\}\text{.}\) Then,

-\begin{equation*} A \cup C = \{a,b,c,d,2,3\} \end{equation*}
+\begin{equation*} A \cup C = \{a,b,c,d,2,3\}. \end{equation*}

 Notice that elements of a set aren't repeated: \(a\) can't be in the set “more than once”.
 As another example,

-\begin{equation*} C \cup B = \{a,2,c,3,1\} \end{equation*}
+\begin{equation*} C \cup B = \{a,2,c,3,1\}. \end{equation*}

-Notice there is no difference between \(C \cup B\) and the set
+Note that there is no difference between \(C \cup B\) and the set

-\begin{equation*} B \cup C = \{1,2,3,a,c\} \end{equation*}
+\begin{equation*} B \cup C = \{1,2,3,a,c\}. \end{equation*}

 When the order of the objects in question doesn't matter, we say the operation commutes.
 So, the union commutes.